 We don’t want you to pay out of pocket and we think you probably don’t either.
 We don’t want to waste your time, and we don’t want you to have to worry about what’s going to get covered.
 In many cases, our direct pay option requires no paperwork and no phone calls from the pet owner.

 We're fair when it comes to your deductible

 While, Petplan does offer you the choice of your deductible type, either an annual deductible or an annual per condition deductible, there may be some confusion about which option a pet owner should choose.
 If you choose the annual per condition option, Petplan charges your chosen deductible both annually and per-condition.
-As a reminder, with Trupanion you pay your deductible once per-condition for the entire life of your pet, or you may never have to pay a deductible if you’ve chosen a $0 deductible at the time of enrollment.
+As a reminder, with Trupanion you pay your deductible once per-condition for the entirety of your pet's life, or you may never have to pay a deductible if you’ve chosen a $0 deductible at the time of enrollment.
 A $0 deductible is not an option with Petplan.